Adjustments, Exemptions and Credits

 Return to top

-- Low-Income Exemption: Available for primary residences of owners who receive financial assistance from a social service agency, or whose gross household income is at or below 150% of the current year Federal Poverty Level, as determined each year by the U.S. Department of Health and Human Services.
-This program is administered by the city's Behavioral and Human Services Division.
+Low-Income Exemption: Available for primary residences of owners who receive financial assistance from a social service agency, or whose gross household income is at or below 150% of the current year Federal Poverty Level, as determined each year by the U.S. Department of Health and Human Services.
+This program is administered by the city's Social Services Division.